EricHanLiu/cipher/README.md

 ## How to use?
 Download the .py file and __run it__.
 ####Encrypting
-1. Enter any phrase you want\* and a random key that you'll remember.
+1. Enter any phrase you want and a random key that you'll remember.
+\* Note: the phrase can only contain characters and the key must be an integer.
 2. Save the encrypted text that is produced.

 ####Decrypting